nahid/apiz/readme.md

 ```

 We use GuzzleHttp for this package.
 So you can easily use all HTTP verbs
- from as a method from PHP magic method.
-Its totally hassle free. with our all response we return three object `response`, `request` and `contents`.
+ as a magic method.
+Its totally hassle free. with our all response we return three objects `response`, `request` and `contents`.
  You can access all Guzzle response method from this response.
-We are using magic method to access it.
+We are using magic method to access it from response.

 #### Output